 When you combine outsiders scapegoating video games and gamers for an easy target in the wake of tragedy with people who clearly don’t want to work in video games yet get stuck writing about them, the consumer – the gamer – is the victim.

-Gamers rise up – no seriously (Editor’s Note: This was a joke – apparently it was taken 100% literally by some people), you have rights as consumers and you should take your business only to places worth your time and your views.
+Whether you identify as a “gamer” or not, you have rights as consumers and you should take your business only to places worth your time and your views.

 I don’t want to tout our horn too much, however, know that we continuously strive to be better, write better, and cover games better.
 We do this by listening to you and learning as we go.